omznc/omznc/README.md

 ## Hey there 👋
 I'm a 22 year-old Software Engineering Student @ [FIT Mostar](https://fit.ba/) and a GoLang Backend Engineer @ [ZenDev](https://www.zendev.se/en), among other things.

-I'm currently maintaining the following projects:
+I'm currently maintaining or working on the following projects
+ - [SlashJoin](https://slashjoin.com) - A Destiny 2 checkpoints sharing service.
+ - [LiveLaunch Dashboard](https://github.com/omznc/livelaunch-dashboard) - A web-based configuration dashboard for [LiveLaunch](https://github.com/juststephen/LiveLaunch).
+ - [Slashy](https://github.com/omznc/slashy) - A fully open-source Typescript version of my bot Slashy, built with scale in mind, serving servers totaling over 100k users.
+ - [FLS - A personal redesign](https://futures-leaders-summit-web.vercel.app/) - Futures Leaders Summit is an event that annually gathers prosperous changemakers in the field of STEM.
  - PetsLink - A mystery, for now.
- - [Futures Leaders Summit](https://futures-leaders-summit-web.vercel.app/) - Futures Leaders Summit is an event that annually gathers prosperous changemakers in the field of STEM.
- - [Slashy](https://github.com/omznc/slashy) - A fully open-source Typescript version of my open-source bot Slashy, built with scale in mind, serving servers totaling over 100k users.

-Working on:
- - [Destiny Checkpoints](https://checkpoints.omarzunic.com/) - A Destiny 2 checkpoints sharing website written in TypeScript, using Bungie's API to detect player locations and fireteam sizes.
-This is my first react project - ever.

 Planned:
  - ???